 Get Card via Text

-Sample of discounts Easy Drug Card users have received at Walgreens Pharmacy!
+Sample of discounts Easy Drug Card at Walgreens Pharmacy!
 (Updated May 2020): Check Drug Pricing for more current drug pricing.

 |Prescription Name||Pharmacy Cash Price||Easy Drug Card Price||Savings|